InformaticsMatters/ansible-galaxy-cloud/README.md

     $ pip install -r requirements.txt
     $ ansible-playbook site.yaml --extra-vars "@parameters"

+>   You can avoid formatting the shared volume (for instance if
+    you have an existing non-ext4 volume) by adding `volume_initialise: no` to your parameters file.
+By default the volume is expected to be an `ext4` volume.

 And, to destroy the cluster: -

     $ ansible-playbook unsite.yaml --extra-vars "@parameters"

+>   To avoid deleting the shared volume, add `volume_delete: no` to your
+    parameters file.
+By default it is deleted when the cluster is deleted.

 ---